cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 The created AWS CodeArtifact Domain and Repository can be deleted with the `task codeartifact:repository:delete` command.

 **Note**
 The command might fail with message like `exit status 255` or similar.
-This means your AWS Session has been expired.
+This means your AWS Session has expired.

 #### Publish
 The {{ project_name }} packages can be publish with the `task codeartifact:publish` command.